NSF-Swift/satellite-overhead/quickstart.md

 If `None` is passed to any of the filters, no filtering for that specific filter will be applied.
 Alternatively to passing a `Filterer` object to the `ConfigurationBuilder` via `set_satellites_filter`, filters can simply be added with `add_filter(filter_name_contains('STARLINK'))`.

-The provided filters accessible from `sopp.satellite_selection.filters` include:
+The provided filters accessible from `sopp.filtering.presets` include:

 #### `filter_frequency()`: